openhab/openhab-addons/bundles/org.openhab.binding.speedtest/README.md

 |----------|------------------------------|
 | Refresh Rate  | This will change the refresh rate(or how often) the binding checks the speed  |
 | Speedtest Path  | This is the full URL to the speedtest executable ** |

+The refresh rate can also be set to "Do not test automtically" which will never test.
+This can be used if you want to use the trigger_test to test via rules, or an item instead.

 ** You must also check that you have permission as the user that openhab is running under to access and run this.